Should you finance solar with GreenSky solar loans?

 In order to get a GreenSky solar loan, you must be working with one of GreenSky’s merchant partners.
 A company, such as a solar installer, will become a GreenSky Merchant so they can offer their customers various GreenSky financial services.

-When a solar company has a customer interested in GreenSky financing, they submit an application, which GreenSky will then send to one of their bank partners.
+When a solar company has a customer interested in GreenSky financing, they submit an application, which GreenSky will then send to their bank partner.
 The bank will then provide the customer with a loan, which the customer pays back through GreenSky’s online portal.

 If approved, GreenSky will provide you with a Shopping Pass.
 The Shopping Pass acts as a credit card that only has access to your loan funds.
 Simply give your contractor your Shopping Pass to bill project costs directly to your GreenSky account.